 Australia, Canada, UK: With a few exceptions, students need to choose their degree subject when they apply.
 It's very difficult to change thereafter.
 This means students may be marginally ahead of their US counterparts when they finish their undergraduate degrees and better placed for certain careers.

 In the US, the average cost of a university education for an international student is about USD40,000 a year, rising sharply in the best and most famous institutions.
-This year, tuition at Harvard University in Cambridge, Massachusetts is set at USD49,6531.
+The latest tuition fees at Harvard University in Cambridge, Massachusetts are set at USD49,6531.
 Tuition, room, and board add up to USD72,391 per year.
 The School of General studies at Columbia is set at USD56,880; living expenses add up to a further USD25,1602.

 In the UK, international student fees also vary enormously by university and subject.
 The average annual cost, including living expenses, is about GBP22,0003 (USD31,380).
 As in the US, the best universities tend to cost a lot more.
 A year of an undergraduate degree at the University of Cambridge will cost between GBP22,227 and GBP58,038 (USD31,400 to USD79,850) depending on the subject.
 This does not include college fees – usually around GBP10,000 (USD13,700) per year – or living expenses4.